Osita16/hands-free-escort-robot/README.md

 # 🤖 Hands-Free Escort Robot

 A ROS 2 project where a TurtleBot3 robot navigates and follows human commands (keyboard or future voice control) in a Gazebo world.
-Built using ROS 2 Jazzy, this project is beginner-friendly and simulates an escort robot for use in shopping malls, airports, and hospitals.
+Built using ROS 2 Humble, this project is beginner-friendly and simulates an escort robot for use in shopping malls, airports, and hospitals.

 ## 🚀 Features